Where do I have to live to be able to attend LASA?

 LASA students come from every zip code within the Austin Independent School District.
 As a result our students come from a wide range of ethnic, socio-economic and racial backgrounds.

-What percentage of your students attend college and where do they go?
+What percentage of your student attend college and where do they go?

 What makes LASA unique?